incx07/epam-lab/documentation/Software Requirements Specification.md

 Users can:
 * Search and view detail information about any TV series;
-* Add TV series to their own watch lists (“Going to watch”, “Watched all”);
+* Add TV series to their own watch lists (“Going to watch” and “Watched all”);
-* Delete the records from list “Going to watch”;
+* Delete records from list “Going to watch”;
 * Set the rating for the series from list “Watched all”.

 Information about users and added series is stored in a separate database.